garrandall/popular-music-data/tracks/ding-a-ling-hi-town-djs.md

 I'm gonna let you jump on this bomb G
 Miss thing let me see you swing
 All up on the ding-a-ling
-Or better yet baby dont forget
+Or better yet baby don't forget
 You can hit me up on the internet
 Uhh, this is tha bomb
 At ding-a-ling dot com